GSK IMPACT Awards

 • Organization must operate in at least one of the following North Carolina Counties: Chatham, Durham, Orange, and/or Wake.

-• Organization’s annual gross revenue must be at least $100,000 for fiscal years 2022 and 2023 and cannot exceed $5 million for those years.
+• Organization’s annual gross revenue must be at least $100,000 for the current fiscal year (2026) and previous fiscal year (2025) and cannot exceed $5 million for those years.
 Note: Gross revenue should not reflect in-kind donations or pledges

 • GSK funding cannot exceed 50 percent of annual total operating expenses for those years.